 Is Fibromyalgia Real?

-This is a very crucial part of helping your physician determine the severity of the pain you are experiencing.
+This is a crucial part of helping your physician determine the severity of the pain you are experiencing.
 In your journal, include the following (be specific for each item):

 - the type of pain it is – stabbing, throbbing, dull